xregistry/spec/core/spec.md

     the model does not support undefined extensions.
 Note that undefined extensions, if supported, MUST adhere to the same rules as [defined extensions](#attributes-and-extensions).
-Note: an attribute of `*` MUST NOT use the `ifvalue` feature, but a well-named attribute MAY define an `ifvalue` attribute named `*` as long as there isn't already one defined for this level in the entity
+Note: an attribute of `*` MUST NOT use the `ifvalues` feature, but a well-named attribute MAY define an `ifvalues` attribute named `*` as long as there isn't already one defined for this level in the entity
   - Type: String
   - REQUIRED